saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `audioCapture`
 <p><small>| BOOLEAN | <span className="sauceDBlue">Real Devices Only</span></small> | </p>

-Enables the audio recording of your native mobile application.
-The audio will be part of the test results page video file, which you can playback in our built-in media playor and download from your **Test Results** page.
+Enables audio recording in your iOS and Android native mobile app tests.
+The audio will be part of the **Test Results** page video file, which you can play back and download in our built-in media player.
 The default value is `false`.

 ---
 ### `systemAlertsDelayEnabled`